oneandoneis2/learn_java/docs/notes.md

 }

 Deadlocks where one method gets the key for foo but also needs one for bar; whilst another method gets bar but still needs foo, are still possible.

+For dealing with collections, you need to know about generics - these create type-safe collections so only desired types can be put in.
+Without generics, any object could go in.
+When you create, e.g., an ArrayList, you state the generic type it will accept: ArrayList<Duck> myDucks = new ArrayList<Duck>(); <- The "<Duck>" part is the generic type.
+Only an object of type <Duck> (or, if so defined, its subclasses - <CrispyPeking>, <Mallard> etc) can go in.

+public <D extends Duck> void getSize(ArrayList<D> list) <- Duck or subtype of Duck public void getSize(ArrayList<Duck>)                    <- Duck.
+Only Duck.

+Because generics could get confused by letting you create a Dog-only collection, then pass it to a method that takes a collection of Animals to which you add a Cat, the compiler won't allow it:

+ArrayList<Dog> dogs = new ArrayList<Dog>();
+addAnimal(dogs);
+public void addAnimal(ArrayList<Animal> animals) {
+  animals.add( new Cat() );
+}

+^ Illegal!

+public void feedAnimal(ArrayList<? extends Animal> animals) {
+  for (Animal a: animals) {
+    a.eat();
+  }
+}

+^ Legal, because a wildcard method like this will not allow an addition to the collection

+public void feedAnimal(ArrayList<? extends Animal> animals) ^ is the same syntactically as: public <T extends Animal> void feedAnimal(ArrayList<T> animals)

+Mostly the second syntax is for use when you have more than one argument and they should both have the same type - you can re-use T

+To keep compiled code separate from source code, use the -d flag to the compiler: cd MyCode/source javac -d ../classes MyApp.java cd ../classes java Mini

+To make a single file with all your classes in, create a JAR (Java tar) cd classes echo "Main-Class: MyApp" > manifest.txt jar -cvmf manifest.txt DomsApp.jar MyApp.class

+Run via
+java -jar DomsApp.jar

+Use packages to avoid name conflicts in classes.
+To gaurantee uniqueness, convention is to use your reverse domain name, e.g. com.oneandoneis2.MyPkg
+In the first line of the package source code files, put the line `package com.oneandoneis2;` Create matching dir structure: mkdir -p MyProject/{classes,source}/com/oneandoneis2 Compile with -d: cd MyProject/source; javac -d ../classes com/oneandoneis2/MyApp.java cd ../classes java com.oneandoneis2.MyApp

+-d knows how to work with the directory structure above.